jorgenponder/whos-talking/README.md

     git clone git@github.com:speechbrain/speechbrain.git

-You will now need to move stuff from that directory to where virtualenv is.
+You will now need to move stuff up from that directory to where virtualenv is.
 I'm a bit unsure how I did this looking at my bash history.
 This the iffy step that should have been done differently.
-Maybe install everything from source or something
+Maybe install everything from source or something.
+Or just change the code below to specify into the speechbrain directory.

 Install ipython: